twopointninetyone/goBackend/README.md

     SessionKey string `json:"sessionKey"`
 }
 ```
-Password is required for login/registration
+Password is required for login/registration \n
-SessionKey is required for other user actions
+SessionKey is required for other user actions \n
-(Only one of them is needed)
+(Only one of them is needed) \n